Become a Board Member

 • Individuals must be a voting member in good standing and have been a member of NATP for a minimum of three (3) of the last five (5) years, one of which is the year preceding their nomination.

-• Individuals must have completed at least 20 hours of education provided by NATP either at the national or state level per year for each of the past three (3) years.
+• Individuals must have completed at least 8 hours of education provided by NATP either at the national or state level per year for each of the past two (2) years.

-• Individuals must have attended at least three (3) in-person, educational events provided by NATP national within the last two years; attendance at a live TaxCon or Virtual Tax Season Updates within the last two years may be substituted for up to one in-person event.
+• Individuals must have attended at least one (1) in-person, educational event provided by NATP national within the last two (2) years.

 • Members who are currently serving, or have served in the past two years, on the National Board of any other group or organization that deals directly or indirectly with the field of taxation or accounting and whose membership is composed primarily of tax professionals and may provide continuing education, are not eligible for nomination as a NATP Director.